MicrosoftDocs/cpp-docs/docs/sanitizers/asan-runtime.md

 ## Run-time Flags

 Microsoft Visual C++ uses a runtime based on the [Clang AddressSanitizer runtime from the llvm-project repository.](https://github.com/llvm/llvm-project) Because of this, most runtime flags are shared between the two versions.
-[A complete list of the public Clang runtime flags is available here.](https://github.com/google/sanitizers/wiki/SanitizerCommonFlags) There are some differences detailed here, if you discover options that don't function as expected file a feedback ticket in the [Visual Studio developer community.](https://developercommunity.visualstudio.com)
+[A complete list of the public Clang runtime flags is available here.](https://github.com/google/sanitizers/wiki/SanitizerCommonFlags) There are some differences detailed here, if you discover options that don't function as expected please [report a bug](https://aka.ms/feedback/report?space=62).

 ### Unsupported AddressSanitizer Options